Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: Overview

-For example, ApiFest~\cite{apifest-site} is a popular open-source implementation of authorization server that uses OAuth 2.0 to provide a secure API management service to its clients.
+For example, ApiFest~\cite{apifest-site} is a popular open-source \oauthserver implementation that uses OAuth protocol to provide a secure API management service.
 We identify a new vulnerability of incorrect redirect URI validation in this library (CVE-2020-26877).
-Figure~\ref{fig:code-example-motivating} demonstrates a simplified implementation of their authorization request endpoint.
-ApiFest makes mistakes in the critical step of checking the validity of the redirect URI submitted by the client, which allows an attacker to obtain the authorization code by using a maliciously crafted redirect URI during the authorization request.
-In particular, this implementation makes two severe security mistakes at this step (line 6-9 in Figure~\ref{fig:code-example-motivating}): (1) it does not check whether the redirect URI submitted with the request is registered to the corresponding client, (2) it omits the required sanitization for the redirect URI format (i.e., presence of any fragment component in the URI).
-These mistakes allow the attackers to steal the authorization code by leveraging two different attack vectors.
-First, as the server does not match the submitted redirect URI with the client's registered URI, it allows the attackers to craft the $redirect\_uri$ parameter of an authorization request with the attackers own redirect URI and thereby, steal the authorization code of a legitimate client when user agent redirects the code to the corresponding redirect URI.
-Secondly, as the server does not perform any sanitization for the submitted redirect URI, the attacker can also leverage open redirectors of the user agent to steal the authorization code.
-Both of these mistakes also violate the standard OAuth specification as described in RFC 6749~\cite{rfc6749}.
+Fig.~\ref{fig:code-example-motivating} demonstrates a simplified implementation of their authorization request endpoint.
+ApiFest server makes mistakes in the critical step of checking the redirect URI submitted by the client, which allows an attacker to obtain the authorization code by using a maliciously crafted redirect URI during an authorization request.
+In particular, this implementation makes two severe security mistakes at this step (line 6-9 in Fig.~\ref{fig:code-example-motivating}): (1) it does not check whether the redirect URI is registered to the corresponding client, (2) it omits the required format checking for the redirect URI.
+Since the server does not match the submitted redirect URI with the client's registered URI, it allows the attacker to craft the redirect URI parameter with attacker's own redirect URI and thereby, steal the authorization code of a legitimate client through the redirected URI.
+Additionally, attackers can also leverage open redirectors of the user agent to steal the authorization code.
+These mistakes also violate the standard OAuth specification as described in RFC-6749~\cite{rfc6749}.